 The remarkable large tree to the north of the museum is a Moreton Bay Fig tree, which—like most of the other large trees in the Prado area of Balboa Park—was planted in preparation for the 1915 exposition.
 The 1914 planting list for the exposition shows a five-gallon fig tree planted at this location.
-Since it was a few years old at the time it was planted, its age should probably be computed from about 1910, making over 90 years old in 2002.
+Since it was a few years old at the time it was planted, its age should probably be computed from about 1910, making it over 100 years old.
 While many people would like to attribute its planting to Kate Sessions, San Diego's pioneer horticulturist and street tree planter, there is no documentation to verify this claim.

 Many people who grew up in San Diego remember climbing around the roots of this tree as children, while their families enjoyed picnics in the cool shade.
 Unfortunately, heavy foot traffic caused soil compaction and damage to the delicate surface-feeding roots of the tree, preventing it from obtaining nutrients and water, and the tree began to decline.
 It was trimmed and fenced off in 1989, mulch was allowed to accumulate, and the tree has recovered and once again shows thick, glossy foliage.
 As it has recovered it has begun to show the aerial roots that are characteristic of fig trees.
 In the wild, these roots would have been growing since the early youth of the tree, and would have reached the ground and developed into stout, woody props to help support the heavy branches.